PashaCCCP/CraigslistVehicleDataCleaning/README.md

 ### Origin of the Project

-When taking a "Descriptive Analytics" course at Stetson University, I completed the first verison of this project.
+When taking a "Descriptive Analytics" course at Stetson University, I completed the first version of this project.
-The data was cleaned using Excel and visualizations were made with a student licence of Tableau
+The data was cleaned using Excel and visualizations were made with a student license of Tableau

 The project scope was the same and cleaning was done identically as seen here.
 The visualizations were not dynamic and were presented in class via PowerPoint.